lucas-ventura/CoVR/README.md

 To download the images, the urls are in the [FashionIQ repository](https://github.com/hongwang600/fashion-iq-metadata/tree/master/image_url).
 You can use the [this script](https://github.com/yanbeic/VAL/blob/master/download_fashion_iq.py) to download the images.
 Some missing images can also be found [here](https://github.com/XiaoxiaoGuo/fashion-iq/issues/18).
 All the images should be placed in the same folder (``datasets/fashion-iq/images``).

+### CIRCO
+To use the CIRCO dataset, download both the CIRCO images and the CIRCO annotations.
+Follow the structure provided in the [CIRCO respository](https://github.com/miccunifi/CIRCO.git) and place the files in the ``datasets/`` directory.

 </details>